hendriknielaender/double-trouble/data/blog/product_engineers.md

 - Attending conferences and events
 - Access to online courses and certifications
 - Internal training programs and development opportunities
-- Mentorship and coaching programs
+- Mentor-ship and coaching programs

 It's not just about tech though, soft-skills training like networking, teamwork, and communication are also important.
 This helps improve the engineers' overall performance and teamwork abilities.